Will Trump shut down the government to fight impeachment?

 A big part of the impasse has to do with the long-running fight between the White House and Congress over the president's efforts to fund a border wall between the U.S. and Mexico, but the two chambers haven't even yet reached a deal on how much to money to allocate for each of the dozen spending bills.

-Those who want to avoid a government shutdown are looking to make progress on those bills while passing a measure called a "continuing resolution" that would keep the government operating beyond Nov.
+Those who want to avoid a government shutdown want to make progress on those bills while passing a measure called a "continuing resolution" that would keep the government operating beyond Nov.
 21.

 Count the House Democrats — who would face the politically risky prospect of moving forward with impeachment while the rest of the government sat still — in that camp.